-- 3. Approach platform (A) on the left cab-forward side of the windrower and ensure the cab door is closed. - 4.
-Push latch (B), and pull platform (A) toward the walking beam until it stops and the latch engages.
+- 3. Approach platform (A) on the left cab-forward side of the windrower.
+Ensure that the cab door is closed. - 4.
+Push latch (B) and pull platform (A) toward the walking beam until it stops and the latch engages.

-Disconnect hydraulic hoses (A), (B), and (C) from the windrower.
+5. Disconnect hydraulic hoses (A), (B), and (C) from the windrower.